seanriceaz/seanriceaz.github.io/_posts/2016-12-17-heuristic-5-interactivity.markdown

 ### Responses should be immediate

 When an interaction happens, the response should occur effectively right away.
 This means that something should happen within about 100-200 milliseconds of interacting for it to work right.
 If waiting is necessary for the action to complete, then display a loading indicator or something similar to show that the application received the interaction and is processing it.

+## Tips for designing interactions

+### Prototype interactions rapidly with familiar tools

+Not everyone is comfortable building interactions natively in code.
+The key for finding the right interaction for your circumstance is speed.
+If you can code it quickly, go for it.
+The rest of us use paper cutouts and pens to try different things.
+Sometimes, it makes sense to make an animated gif to illustrate something too.

+### Test everything

+Always test your interactions.
+At first, you will want to test the paper prototype.
+Coworkers are great for this.
+Check with them to make sure what you want to do makes sense.
+Secondly, when everything's been developed, put your interaction in front of real users.
+You can use sites like usertesting.com to do this, or you can just take your prototype with you on a phone or laptop and check if people in "the wild" understand how to use it.
+The key is to have real people that don't know you walk through it and to get real candid feedback from them.

+## Be noteworthy

+Nobody wins awards for being ordinary, so break the mold, and break the rules a little bit!
+Make your interactive experiences noteworthy, but don't leave your users behind.
+Make sure your target audience feels in control of the experience by informing them of available interactions and then responding appropriately to their input.

 ## Stay tuned!